-- Confirming which reporting framework you’ll follow to collect and submit data.
+- Confirm which reporting framework you’ll follow to collect and submit data.

-- Establish if you qualify for reporting factors that may impact your reporting requirements.
+- Establishing if you qualify for reporting factors that may impact your reporting requirements.

-- Stay up to date with your eligibility status to assist in planning your reporting requirements.
+- Staying up to date with your eligibility status to assist in planning your reporting requirements.